Enizeqo28/web-application-project2/README.md

 # Hello, my name is Eni!
+This is my assignment

 # Install the required MySQL package
 ```